Return to Index

 It is difficult to consume toxic amounts of chromium from dietary sources alone.
 But, harmful levels of the mineral can potentially be ingested in the form of supplements.
 Daily dosages of 50-200 mcg are believed to be safe.
 The Institute of Medicine has not established a Tolerable Upper Intake Level.

 A daily intake of over 1,200 micrograms has been reported to cause kidney, liver, and bone marrow damage in one person.
-In another case report, a patient taking daily dose of 600 mcg caused damage.
-You should talk to your doctor before taking more than 200 mcg. chromium toxicity may be more likely in people who already have liver or kidney disease
+In another case report, a person taking daily dose of 600 mcg over a 6-week period was enough to cause damage.
+You should talk to your doctor before taking more than 200 mcg.
+Chromium toxicity may be more likely in people who already have liver or kidney disease

 Major Food Sources